JanWilczek/wolf-sound-blog/_posts/fx/2022-02-12-simd-in-dsp.md

 ### Load/Store

 SIMD typically uses dedicated registers.
-That means that two kinds of instructions must be available for sure:
+That means that three kinds of instructions must be available for sure:

 * transfer data from memory to the special registers (load),
 * transfer data from the special registers to memory (store), and
 * set the value of the special registers (set).

-For example, the [AVX instruction set] for x86 processors has the `vmovups` instruction that loads (`mov`) a vector (`v`) of eight 32-bit floating point numbers (`ps`, single precision) into an AVX register. `u` in the instructions stands for "unaligned", which means that the memory location we load from does not have to be aligned on a 32-byte boundary.
+For example, the [AVX instruction set](https://www.intel.com/content/www/us/en/docs/intrinsics-guide/index.html#techs=AVX) for x86 processors has the `vmovups` instruction that loads (`mov`) a vector (`v`) of eight 32-bit floating point numbers (`ps`, "single precision") into an AVX register. `u` in the instruction stands for "unaligned", which means that the memory location we load from does not have to be aligned on a 32-byte boundary.

 ### Operations on Registers